fish2000/CLU/README.md

     (which we use) along with [our included noxfile][clu-noxfile].

 … AND MORE!!!
 There really are a ton of useful things in here and one day I will list them (but not today).
     Have fun with it!!
-[Download][pypi-link] CLU today and explore – if you want a full list of everything CLU exports, install it and list them all in your terminal:
+[Download][download-link] CLU today and explore – if you want a full list of everything CLU exports, install it and list them all in your terminal:

     $ pip install -U python-clu